FAQs

 • How often should I change my filters?

-• Why is my HVAC not blowing cold?
+• Why is my HVAC unit not blowing cold air?

-Begin by checking your filters and confirming all power switches are in the 'on' position.
-If the problem continues, we recommend contacting our service team for additional troubleshooting.
+First, inspect your filters and ensure all power switches are in the 'on' position.
+If the issue persists, please contact an air conditioning contractor from our team for further assistance.

 • Why is my coil freezing?